prestsoftware/prest/docs/src/simulations/index.rst

 ===========
 .. _direct-simulations:

-Prest offers two ways in which you can obtain information about the probability distribution of various variables of interest (e.g. axiom violations; model distance scores) when a large number of artificial subjects are assumed to make **uniform-random choices** from menus that are derived from a finite set of general choice alternatives.
+Prest offers two ways in which one can obtain information about the probability distribution of various variables of interest (e.g. axiom violations; model distance scores) when a large number of artificial subjects are assumed to make **uniform-random choices** from menus that are derived from a finite set of general choice alternatives.

-From these probability distributions you can then identify human subjects whose choice behaviour cannot be distinguished from random behaviour for a given level of statistical significance.
+From these probability distributions one can then identify human subjects whose choice behaviour cannot be distinguished from random behaviour for a given level of statistical significance.

-This procedure therefore allows you to perform a *power test* for your model-estimation and consistency-analysis computations on general datasets, as was first suggested in :cite:author:`bronars87` :cite:yearpar:`bronars87` for budgetary datasets.
+This procedure therefore allows one to perform a *power test* for their model-estimation and consistency-analysis computations on general datasets, as was first suggested in :cite:author:`bronars87` :cite:yearpar:`bronars87` for budgetary datasets.